magomimmo/modern-cljs/doc/tutorial-11.md

     (if (or (empty? email) (empty? password))
       (do
         (prevent-default e)
-        (js/alert "Please insert your email and password") false)
+        (js/alert "Please insert your email and password")) true)))
-      true)))
 ```